simonaertssen/SlayTheKraken/README.md

 # SlayTheKraken
-Slay the Kraken with persistent and superior trading startegies.
+Slay the Kraken with persistent and superior trading strategies.